 Service businesses often assume profitability comes from trimming expenses—smaller office, fewer subscriptions, leaner teams.
 A strategic CFO flips that assumption entirely.
 Instead of cost-cutting, they focus on revenue acceleration, margin protection, and strategic reinvestment.

 Here’s why this matters: cutting $50K in expenses saves you exactly $50K.
-But restructuring your pricing model or improving how efficiently your team works can generate $200K in additional profit from the same people.
-Strategic CFOs identify which financial levers actually move revenue, then help you pull them in the right sequence.
+But restructuring your pricing model or improving how efficiently your team works can generate $200K in additional profit from the same people, while also supporting revenue growth and long-term sustainable growth.
+Strategic CFOs identify which financial levers actually move revenue, then help you use them to drive broader business growth and make better business decisions.

 1. Pricing and Packaging Strategy

-A strategic CFO digs into profitability across your service lines, clients, and project types to reveal which offerings generate the highest margins.
-They restructure how you price—shifting from hourly billing to value-based packages, for example—to capture more revenue per engagement without increasing what it costs you to deliver.
+A strategic CFO digs into profitability across your service lines, clients, and project types to reveal which offerings generate the highest margins and align pricing with your business goals.
+They restructure how you price—shifting from hourly billing to value-based packages, for example—as part of a broader financial strategy to capture more revenue per engagement without increasing what it costs you to deliver.

 See our Pricing Strategy Guide for a detailed breakdown of small business pricing models.